simpoir/fauxpenstack/README.md

 Requires python3.10+ and poetry.

-First thing first, edit `auth.json` with a new secret and change the user/pass. of foouser.
+First thing first, copy `conf.toml.example` to `conf.toml` with a new secret and change the user/pass of foouser.
 You might also want to change the `net_bridges` to match any bridge you have, if you care about network.

 If you want to actually run VMs, you also need qemu
 If you want your VMs to be reachable they also need some extra setup.